SimplexCC/sell-docs/source/includes/reference/_receive-crypto.md

 Each reason code is one of:

- * `quote_expired` : the quote supplied is no longer valid.
+ * `"quote_expired"` : the quote supplied is no longer valid.

- * `quote_invalid` : the quote supplied is not valid.
+ * `"quote_invalid"` : the quote supplied is not valid.

- * `amount_mismatch` : the actual crypto amount you received is "too different" from the one specified in the quote, and you cannot honor the quote rate for the actual amount.
+ * `"amount_mismatch"` : the actual crypto amount you received is "too different" from the one specified in the quote, and you cannot honor the quote rate for the actual amount.

- * `txn_needs_poid` : according to your AML policy this transaction requires that the user have a valid proof-of-identity, but you do not have a valid proof-of-identity for the user.
+ * `"txn_needs_poid"` : according to your AML policy this transaction requires that the user have a valid proof-of-identity, but you do not have a valid proof-of-identity for the user.

- * `user_banned` : the user is on your blacklist and you are cannot accept any transaction from this user.
+ * `"user_banned"` : the user is on your blacklist and you are cannot accept any transaction from this user.

- * `bad_crypto_address_reputation` : you checked the reputation of crypto address that is the source of the blockchain transaction, and concluded you do not wish to perform this transaction.
+ * `"bad_crypto_address_reputation"` : you checked the reputation of crypto address that is the source of the blockchain transaction, and concluded you do not wish to perform this transaction.

- * `aml_reject` : you cannot accept the cryptocurrency due to an AML-related reason not specified above.
+ * `"aml_reject"` : you cannot accept the cryptocurrency due to an AML-related reason not specified above.

- * `other_reject` : you cannot accept the cryptocurrency due to a reason not specified above.
+ * `"other_reject"` : you cannot accept the cryptocurrency due to a reason not specified above.

 ## Response ##